 WHY CHOOSE BEVERLY?

-Beverly's not a 'flash-in-the-pan'.
+Beverly is not a 'flavour-of-the-day'.
 For over twenty years, she has worked with people and organizations, using her S-O-S Principle™.
 Beverly's early days saw her partnering with the Canadian Mental Health Association, sharing their messages around awareness, stigma and support.
-Today, fifty thousand leaders and employees have learned about Beverly's S-O-S Principle™ is tried, tested and proven to work.
+Today, fifty thousand leaders and employees have learned about Beverly's S-O-S Principle™ which is tried, tested and proven to work.
 Her depth of knowledge and ability to connect is why she is a trusted expert and why she has given over 500 media interviews in print, television and radio.

-As one of less than seventy Certified Speaking Professionals in Canada, Beverly takes her gifts and her business seriously.
-As past-president of the Canadian Association of Professional Speakers-Toronto Chapter, a CAPS National Board Member, and a member of the Global Speakers Federation, she continually updates her knowledge and speaking skills.
+As one of less than seventy five Certified Speaking Professionals in Canada, Beverly takes her gifts and her business seriously.
+As a two-time president of the Canadian Association of Professional Speakers-Toronto Chapter, a CAPS National Board Member, and a member of the Global Speakers Federation, she continually updates her knowledge and speaking skills.
 Beverly is the author of many articles on mental health and is very proud of her book, Stress Out!
 52 Weeks To Letting More Life In.

 For over twenty years, Beverly has used her S-O-S Principle™ with people and organizations who want to control their reactions to stress, build resiliency against life’s challenges, and live healthy, successful lives.